 What’s important, though, is how you handle it.
 Whether it’s you or another staff member, make sure that the person in charge of your social media accounts is cool under pressure and focused on building trust and goodwill.
-Responding appropriately when these situations occur is one of the best ways to avoid a brand meltdown online.
+Responding appropriately when these situations occur is one of the best ways to avoid an online brand failure.

-You probably already know that having a customer service line that operates 9am – 5pm on weekdays won’t cut it anymore.
+You probably already know that having a customer service hotline that operates 9–5 on weekdays won’t cut it anymore.
 But what you may not know is that customers expect you to be available on more platforms than ever before.
-If you rely only on online forums or don’t have real-time chat or email service available, it’s time to offer better service to interact with your customers where they are.
+If you rely only on online forums or don’t have a real-time chat or email service available, it’s time to offer better service to interact with your customers where they are.

 When you hire someone into your business, it’s important to ensure that they not only have the skills to do the work, but that they have the right attitude.
-You only ever want helpful, friendly people in your business.
+You only ever want helpful, friendly people working for you.
 When you hire people with a positive, cooperative attitude, you’ll be much better positioned to offer the kind of customer service that will stand out in your industry.

-Simply put, you can’t treat your staff poorly and expect them to give amazing customer service to your clients.
-As an entrepreneur, you should consider your employees like you would your customers, and strive to give them an amazing experience every day that they come to work.
+Simply put: you can’t treat your staff poorly and expect them to give amazing customer service to your clients.
+As an entrepreneur, you should consider your employees like you would your customers, and strive to give them an amazing experience every day they come to work.

 Creating this type of atmosphere doesn’t have to be expensive.
-Simply making it a point to say thank you for great work when you see it can go a long way towards building employee confidence.
+Simply making it a point to say thank you for great work can go a long way towards building employee confidence.
 But if you make it a point to treat your staff the way you’d like them to treat your customers, they’ll pass that “wow factor” on to everyone who interacts with your business.

 Even if you can’t fulfill a customer’s every desire, make sure that they at least feel heard.
-Whether it’s a letter, a callback, or even an email, make sure to give a personalized message and to inform the customer about how the concern was handled.
+Whether it’s a letter, a returned phone call, or even an email, make sure to give them personalized message and to inform the customer about how the concern was handled.